NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 * View the status of a CA
 * Perform a key roll

-If you just want to try out Krill you can set "use_ta" to "true" in your krill.conf, or use an env variable:
+If you just want to try out Krill you can set "use_ta" to "true" in your `krill.conf`, or use an env variable:

 .. code-block:: text